toothbrush/ios-buildtools/README.md

 Make a clone of these scripts somewhere and place this directory in your `$PATH`.
 This way, if something gets updated, you just do a `git pull` and you're good to go again.
-Now make go to your iOS project directory (or a directory which has a `.xcodeproj` file somewhere in it's children), and make a symlink to the Rakefile.
+Now go to your iOS project directory (or a directory which has a `.xcodeproj` file somewhere in it's children), and make a symlink to the Rakefile.
 For example, do: